After

 the date we were scheduled to move the house out to Michigan, we

-enlisted Galo's son, Alex, to help in this effort.
-Alex cut shingles
+enlisted Galo's younger son, Alex, to help in this effort.
+Alex cut

-for a total of eleven hours over a two day effort at his house while
+for a total of eleven hours over a two day period at his house while

-Eve cut the same number on the building site.
-Unfortunately, the
+Eve cut the same number on the miniature building site.

 cutting blades were quickly dulled by the emery cloth and they needed